 You can increase your productivity infinitely, just by using your creativity to come up with solving your problems with code.
 Just make sure your skills and solutions are appreciated by sharing your knowledge with others – especially with your managers!

-2: Improving your communication and collaboration skills
+2: You improve communication and collaboration skills

 Think about managing a project at your current company.

 It will most likely involve an entire team of colleagues from different departments.
 They all have different ways of doing things.
 People who work in different fields also have different backgrounds and different levels of understanding what the others are saying.